Stevenfavour/Linuxfundametal0/README22.md

 The image above verifies the previous operation.
 This is indicated under the Status column.

-We will also execute a command that displays the system information from within the conatiner.
+We will also execute a command that displays the system information from within the container.

 Use
 ```